cbusho/Lab3_Busho/README.md

 ## Implementation
-- Used D Flip Flops for next state, current state, count, output buffers, and next output buffers in the pong control module.
-For a Moore machine, the output DFF is only hooked up to the current state while a Mealy machine has its output DFF connected to the inputs and current state DFFs.
-The combinational logic uses multiplexers.
+- I used A Moore state machine for my button presses.
+This made sure to debounce the buttons so the user could select one character at a time.
+I used D Flip Flops for next state, current state, count, output buffers, and next output buffers for the input to pulse (button) module.

   - This is an example of a D Flip Flop